-If you have been injured in a car accident, you’ve most likely experienced some significant out-of-pocket expenses from medical bills, as well as lost wages from not being able to return to work during recovery.
+If you have been injured in a car accident, you’ve most likely experienced some significant out-of-pocket expenses from medical bills as well as lost wages from not being able to return to work during your recovery process.
 In addition to the financial strain a car accident causes, you also may experience pain and emotional suffering.

 To recover what you have lost in a car accident, you want to get the best car accident settlement possible.
 And you’ll need to understand how the car accident settlement process truly works before you call an auto accident lawyer.

-The car accident settlement process works on the following fundamental proposition: If you have suffered injury and inconvenience because someone else did not do what he or she was supposed to do (negligence), then you have the right to be put back into the same position that you were in before the accident.
+The car accident settlement process works on the following fundamental proposition: if you have suffered injury and inconvenience because someone else did not do what he or she was supposed to do (negligence), then you have the right to be put back into the same position in which you were before the accident.

 In this guide, we will provide helpful information about the car accident settlement process.